Thoroughbred Classic Horse Show Series

 CARMA is a charitable 501 (c)(3) organization formed to assist Thoroughbred rehabilitation and retirement organizations that care for and retrain horses who raced in California and whose racing careers have ended.
 CARMA ensures the racehorses have retirement options by managing and disbursing funds to qualified charities.
-Since its inception in 2008, CARMA has granted more than $1.08 million, and more than 80 per-cent of the funds raised are used in the day-to-day care of these horses.
+Since its inception in 2008, CARMA has granted more than $2.418 million, and more than 80 % of the funds raised are used in the day-to-day care of these horses.

 About The Siegel CARMA Foundation

 The Siegel CARMA Foundation was created in 2009 thanks to a major gift by Mace Siegel, an owner, breeder and recognized leader in Thoroughbred racing.
 Breeding and racing under the stable name Jay Em Ess Stable, with his wife Jan and daughter Samantha, Siegel was known for his dedication to the sport and his commitment to charitable causes both in and out of racing.
-Samantha Siegel is a member of the CARMA Board of Directors and is the Secretary of the organization.
+Samantha Siegel is a member of the CARMA Board of Directors and is Vice President of the organization.